AtamaCo/docs/docs/reference/providers/json.md

 # JSON
-A vendor-agnostic provider to get JSON data from a REST endpoint.
+A vendor-agnostic provider to get JSON data from an HTTPS endpoint.

 ## Configuration
 To connect to a JSON endpoint, you'll need the following information: